-Using methods of scientific inquiry and real museum specimens, investigate the diversity of living mammals and answer such questions as "How can a cheetah run so fast?", "Why does a horse eat like a horse?", "How do bats 'see' using sound?" and "Why do some mammals live alone while others form herds?"
+Using methods of scientific inquiry and real museum specimens, investigate the diversity of living mammals and answer such questions as "How can a cheetah run so fast?", "How do bats 'see' using sound?" and "Why do some mammals live alone while others form herds?"

 Bring an aquatic ecosystem to your classroom.
-Introduce your students to native Minnesota fish species including bass, sunfish, perch, stone rollers, sculpin and long nose gar and discover the fascinating behaviors and unique adaptations.
-In addition, receive the use of 12-foot fish banners highlighting fish of Minnesota and the Gulf of Mexico, and a museum fish collection.
+Introduce your students to native Minnesota fish species, and discover fascinating behaviors and unique adaptations.
+Receive the use of 12-foot fish banners highlighting fish of Minnesota and the Gulf of Mexico, and a museum fish collection.

 Explore the world of invertebrates through Madagascar hissing cockroaches, African millipedes and much more.
 Find the answers to such questions as "How do you protect yourself if you have no bones?", "What makes a spider an arachnid, a cockroach an insect and what is a super organism?"
 Students will take part in self-developed experiments and learn how to care for these unique creatures.

 For details and information about transportation scholarships, as well as general residency inquiries, contact firstname.lastname@example.org or (612) 626-9660.